-Tonight she leads an exploration of Rwanda through the lens of the book Our Lady of the Nile by Scholastique Mukasonga.
+This month, we travel to Rwanda through the eyes of Scholastique Mukasonga’s Our Lady of the Nile with host Beenish Ahmed, founder of The Alignist book club and subscription service.
 Twenty five years after one of the most devastating genocides in history, the novel sends us to an all girls boarding school in Rwanda and initiates a conversation about the racial tensions and post-colonial political landscape that turned neighbor against neighbor, schoolchild against schoolchild.

 Learn more about The Alignist and how to subscribe here.